 Centre introduces marriage age Bill in Lok Sabha, Opposition criticises move

-It seeks to increase the legal age for marriage for women from 18 to 21 years.
+The Bill, which seeks to increase the legal age for marriage for women from 18 to 21 years, was sent to the Standing Committee.

 The Centre on Tuesday introduced the Prohibition of Child Marriage (Amendment) Bill, which raises the minimum age for marriage to 21 for women, in the Lok Sabha, The Hindu reported.
 Currently, the minimum of age of marriage in the country is 21 for men and 18 for women.